MSalopek/rbuilder/README.md

-# Tendermint images repository
+# rbuilder image repo

-This repo consists of the dockerfiles / packer templates which build the images used in CI/CD pipelines and more.
+This repo consists of dockerfiles and configuration scripts for building the reproducible builder image (`rbuilder`) that enables building multiplatform golang binaries.

-Each image has an associated protected git branch.
-Images will only be built on PR merges to their respective branch.

-Please commit any changes to master and then open a PR to the branch you would like to build.

-Thank you!
+The the resulting image is pushed to docker hub and is meant to be used inside CI/CD pipelines.